Inviting Earth Ninjas to join us in making our world a cleaner, happier, better place!

 A spiritual eco-feminism writer, speaker, conscious living coach, social change catalyst, circle convenor and workshop facilitator, Nnaumrata holds the vision to awaken and galvanise the feminine spirit for a planetary transformation of consciousness.
 Founder of the not-for-profit organisation, Zemyna Foundation (Zemyna means Earth Goddess in Lithuanian) and the coaching organisation

 Life Beyond Motherhood, Nnaumrata is a certified professional coach from the International Coach Academy, Australia.
 With a work experience of over two decades, of which 14 years has been in Talent Development leadership positions with leading MNCs like Accenture, Sapient Corporation, GE and Vodafone, Nnaumrata catapulted her second career in 2012 with the aim of making a difference to women and the environment.

 In 2015, Nnaumrata published her book ‘The Possibility of Balance’ and since then, has been writing blogs, magazine articles, newspaper columns and book chapters on the subject of compassion.

 Post completion of the Change.Org’s ‘She Creates Change’ 1-year program for women changemakers in 2018, Nnaumrata has facilitated sessions at various national events and premier institutes like IIM Bengaluru.
 She has been presenting workshops at key international forums such as the Parliament of World Religions at Toronto in 2018, the Climate Change and Consciousness Conference at Findhorn, Scotland in 2019 and the Mind and Life’s Summer Research Institute at New York in 2019.

-Nnaumrata is based in Mumbai, India with her husband and her 11 year old daughter.
+Nnaumrata is based in Bangalore, India with her husband and her 11 year old daughter.